blob42/aichat-ng/README.md

 This is a fork of [aichat](https://github.com/sigoden/aichat) with the following improvements:

 - Edit last the response from LLMs using `edit last` command.
 Similar to oobabooga and open-webui.
-- Ollama: reimplemented a dedicated Ollama model type with full support of Ollama API instead of the non-complete OpenAI compatibility version.
+- Ollama: reimplemented dedicated Ollama model type with full support for Ollama API instead of the non-complete OpenAI compatibility version.
 - Disable the terminal spinner animation which is CPU intensive. see `repl_spinner` option in `config.example.yaml`.